HeartFire01/palmtreecy/README.md

 Link to the sample section: [https://docs.ultralytics.com/models/yolov8/](#sample-section).

-For requirements, type this command :
+## Prerequisite

-`pip install -r /path/to/requirements.txt`
+Install library from requirements.txt with command : `pip install -r requirements.txt `

-The program was run in AMD Ryzen 7 7435HS, RTX 4060 Laptop

 ## Step to use this :